fadushin/esp8266/micropython/uhttpd/README.md

 The `http_file_handler.Handler` request handler is designed to service files on the ESP8266 file system, relative to a specified file system root path (e.g., `/www`).

-This handler will display the contents of the path specified in the HTTP GET URL, relative to the specified root path.
-If path refers to a file on the file system, the file contents are returned.
-If the path refers to a directory, and the directory does not contain an `index.html` file, the directory contents are provided as a list of hyperlinks.
-Otherwise, the request will result in a 404/Not Found HTTP error.

-The default root path for the `http_file_handler.Handler` is `/www`.
-For example, the following constructor will result in a file handler that expects HTTP artifacts to reside in the `/www` directory of the micropython file system:
+This class supports the following properties at initialization:

+* `root_path`  (default: `"/www"`)  The root path from which to serve files.
+* `block_size`  (defualt: `1024`)  The size of the buffer used to stream files back to the client.
+Use smaller buffer sizes to reduce the changes of memory allocation failures due to memory framentation.

+> Warning.
+You should set `root_path` to a directory that does not contain sensitive security information, such as usernames or passwords used to access the device or for the device to reach external services.

     >>> import http_file_handler
-    >>> file_handler = http_file_handler.Handler()
+    >>> file_handler = http_file_handler.Handler(root_path='/www', blcok_size=128)

 Once your handler is created, you can then provide it to the `uhttpd.Server` constructor, providing the path prefix used to locate the handler at request time: